EvokeMadness/FreeCAD-sketcher-cheat-sheet/README.md

 # FreeCAD-Cheat-Sheets
-Cheat sheets for the FreeCAD project
+UNOFFICIAL Cheat sheets for the FreeCAD project